DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-06-updating-the-service-unavailable-pages.md

 This page includes:

-- the page title ‘Sorry, there’s a problem with the service – Manage teacher training applications – GOV&#46;UK’
+- the page title “Sorry, there’s a problem with the service – Manage teacher training applications – GOV&#46;UK”
-- the heading ‘Sorry, there’s a problem with the service’
+- the heading “Sorry, there’s a problem with the service”
-- content telling the user to ‘Try again later.’
+- content telling the user to try again later and that any information they’ve entered has not been saved
-- contact information
+- an email address for the user to contact us

 ### The service is offline for planned maintenance

 This page includes:

-- the page title ‘Sorry, the service is unavailable – Manage teacher training applications – GOV&#46;UK’
+- the page title “Sorry, the service is unavailable – Manage teacher training applications – GOV&#46;UK”
-- the heading ‘Sorry, the service is unavailable’
+- the heading “Sorry, the service is unavailable”
-- content telling the user ‘You’ll be able to use the service later.’
+- content telling the user when the service will be available if we know it, for example “You’ll be able to use the service from 3pm on Monday 11 October 2021.”
-- contact information

-If the service is unavailable for a known period of time, we add a message to say when the service will be available.
+- content telling the user to try again later if we do not know when the service will be available
+- content saying that any information the user has entered has not been saved
+- an email address for the user to contact us